whynom/ezgrdb/README.md

 }
 ```

-This does give us a new error!
+### Update the `Project` model.

+Let's try to fix some of our errors.
 We have no method `save` for our `Project` type.
 We'll add a the `MutablePersistableRecord` to give us this saving function as well as `Codable` and `FetchableRecord`.
 A the same time we'll define the columns and `didInsert` method.
 Put the following code an extension below the original `Project` definition in the `Project` file we created earlier.

 ``` swift
 extension Project: Codable, FetchableRecord, MutablePersistableRecord {